Bosera Asset Management: Corporate affairs

 Bosera's investment strategy is generally centered around fundamental analysis powered by their own internal research.
 The firm's clients include the National Social Security Fund of China.

 Bosera Asset Management (International), a subsidiary of Bosera based in Hong Kong, is a RMB Qualified Foreign Institutional Investor and in 2014, partnered with KraneShares to list the first ETF in the United States incorporate to Chinese A-Shares, through Stock Connect.

 In 2018 The Southern Bosera Fund Tower, a 42 floor Skyscraper designed by Austrian architect Hans Hollein, was completed and serves as their headquarters in Shenzhen, China.

+In July 2024, it was announced that Bosera debuted an exchange traded fund that tracks an index of major listed Chinese companies owned by the central government, the first of its kind on the Hong Kong Stock Exchange.